 What weight do you assign to this feature?
 (Drop-down on a scale of 1 to 10 with text to explain that 1 means they give it no weight and 10 means they give it the most weight they would give to any feature)

+This is quite a big TODO, but nevertheless it can be done, using a specific popup that fills “advanced” properties for minutiae.

 Target Groups

 I would like to have a new “Target Groups” Tool.
 This tool would be used to designate target groups that the participant would consider, both in making an Analysis decision, and for searching, were they to take this mark on to Comparison.